Mary Tudor, Queen of France: Early life

 Mary was the fifth child of Henry VII of England and Elizabeth of York, and the youngest of those who survived infancy.
-She was born at Shene Palace, on 18 March 1496.
+She was born at Sheen Palace, on 18 March 1496.
 Mary was likely named after either the Virgin Mary, or her maternal aunt, Mary of York, who died at the age of 14 in 1482.
 A privy seal bill dated from midsummer 1496 authorizes a payment of 50 shillings to her nurse, Anne Skeron.
 Also, Erasmus stated that she was four years old when he visited the royal nursery in 1499–1500.
 At age six, she was given her own household, complete with "a staff of gentlewomen assigned to wait upon her", a schoolmaster, and a physician.
 She was given instruction in French, Latin, music, dancing, and embroidery.
 Her Governess was Joan Vaux, who she called Mother Guildford; the two shared a close relationship and Mary was furious when Joan was sent back to England upon her arrival in France.

 As children, Mary and her brother, the future King Henry VIII, shared a close friendship.
 He named his first surviving child, the future Queen Mary I, in her honour.
 They lost their mother when Mary was just six and, given the number of bills paid to her apothecary from 1504 to 1509, it would appear that Mary's own health was fragile.

 She was known in her youth as one of the most beautiful princesses in Europe; Erasmus said of her that "Nature never formed anything more beautiful."

 In 1506, during a visit from Philip I of Castile, Mary was called to entertain the guests, dancing and playing the lute and clavichord.
 In September 1506, Philip died, and on 21 December 1507, Mary was betrothed to his son Charles, later Holy Roman Emperor.
 The betrothal was called off in 1514.